Synthetix Improvement Proposals

 spartancouncil.eth snapshot space connected on the staking dApp.
 If a vote by the Spartan Council reaches a super majority, the SIP is moved to

 Once the SIP has been implemented by either the protocol DAO or the SIP author and relevant parties, the SIP is assigned the

 Implemented status.
 Community members who successfully reach this stage are entitled to a reward from the Synthetix Protocol.

 SIP status terms

-- WIP - a SIP that is being assessed for feasability with an assigned Core Contributor
+- Feasibility - a SIP that is being assessed for feasability with an assigned Core Contributor

-- Proposed - a SIP that is ready to be reviewed in a governance call.
+- Vote Pending - a SIP that is awaiting a vote.

-- Implemented - a SIP that has failed to reach a supermajority Spartan Council vote in favour.
+- Rejected - a SIP that has failed to reach a supermajority Spartan Council vote in favour.

-- Rejected - a SIP that has been rejected.
+- Implemented - a SIP that has been released to main-net.